microsoft/vscode-wiki/[WIP]-Code-Editor-Design-Doc.md

 Although we don't adopt any framework during the development, Monaco's design finally turns out to be MVVM (Model-View-ViewModel).
 With this design pattern in mind, we can simply separate components in the core into three layers:

 * View: User interface.
-It display information to users (Text, Cursor, Selection, etc) and handle user interactions.
+It displays information to users (Text, Cursor, Selection, etc) and handles user interactions.
 The View elements here are actually HTML DOM nodes.
 * Model: Provides a view-independent representation of business entities.
 In Monaco, it usually represents the file you are editing.
 * ViewModel: The bridge between the View and the Model.
 It retrieves data from the Model and manipulates it into the format required by the View.
 A good **example** to help understand ViewModel is that `\t` is always a single character in Model while it takes several columns in ViewModel and it's determined by option `tabSize`.